tslocum/sriracha/CONFIGURATION.md

 If no configuration file path is specified, the default path `~/.config/sriracha/config.yml` is used.

-[PostgreSQL](https://www.postgresql.org) is the only supported database.
+[PostgreSQL](https://www.postgresql.org) is the only supported database system.

 ## Example config.yml